"One of those special places..." - BREATHE, DREAM, GO.

 And an outdoor café- I made the Cottage my base during my stay

 Benjamine and Bhushan bought the house from a descendant of Mary Flanagan’s, and they almost razed it- until, luckily, their builder said it could be saved.
 They preserved the exterior and completely renovated the interiors.
-The Oberois have done an excellent job of both retaining the property’s charm, and heritage value, while transforming it into a haven of comfort for guests.
-Though centrally-located , it is a tranquil sanctuary with a leafy garden and an outdoor café.
-I happily made it my home base during the week I was exploring the city.
+The Oberois have done an excellent job of both retaining the property’s charm, and heritage value while transforming it into a haven of comfort for guests.
+Though centrally located, it is a tranquil sanctuary with a leafy garden and an outdoor café.
+I happily made it to my home base during the week I was exploring the city.

 Benjamine is not just passionate about preserving a slice of old Bangalore; she is just as passionate about making her guests feel as comfortable as possible.
 She goes out of her way to help her guests, even when their requests are unusual or difficult-such as the painter who was looking for holy trees, or the French woman working with NGO in Nepal who was looking for an international school for a Nepali boy.